titianamuhler/Gifty/README.md

 -   Special thanks to the open-source community for providing valuable resources and inspiration.

-Happy shopping with Gifty! ????
+Happy shopping with Gifty 🛍️✨